 Adam J. Kurtz (aka Adam JK) is a designer, artist, and speaker whose illustrative work is rooted in honesty, humor and a little darkness.
-His books have been translated into over a dozen languages and his offbeat creative work has been featured in NYLON, Adweek, Vice, The New Yorker, and more.
+His books have sold over a million copies in seventeen languages and his offbeat creative work has been featured in NYLON, Adweek, Vice, The New Yorker, and more.

-Kurtz speaks frankly about channeling human emotion into our art, and generally just trying to be more okay with whatever we've got.
-His latest book, You Are Here (For Now), was released by Penguin Random House in October 2021.
+Kurtz speaks frankly about channeling human emotion into creative work, and generally just trying to be more okay with whatever we've got.
+His most recent book, You Are Here (For Now), is a collection of art and essays about finding your way through the unknown.

 ADAMJK® is an art and stationery brand focused on gifts that are fun, weird, sentimental, and often literal.
-This body of accessible artwork is sold everywhere from museum gift shops to mass retail.
+This body of accessible artwork has been sold everywhere from museum gift shops to mass retail.

 About me (but in first person)